Climate: Security, Solutions and Finance (CSSF)

-- Steve Waygood from Aviva Investors, who is also part of the Global Investors for Sustainable Development Alliance, introduced the International Platform for Climate Finance, which is intended to mobilize the $1 trillion of new investment capital that will be required every year for the next 15 years to put the world on the path for a net-zero transition.
+- Steve Waygood from Aviva Investors, who is also part of the Global Investors for Sustainable Development Alliance, introduced the International Platform for Climate Finance, which is intended to mobilize at least $1 trillion of new investment capital every year for the next 15 years to help put the world on the path for a net-zero transition.

 b) Energy Storage